pezi/dart_periphery/README.md

 }
 ```

-## Install Dart on Raspian and Armbian
+## Install Dart on Raspbian and Armbian

 1.)
 Navigate to the home directory: